kathyrollo/jcucumberng-framework/README.md

 mvn allure:report
 ~~~

-Alternatively, both can be combined in one command:
+Alternatively, the commands can be combined:
 ~~~
 mvn verify allure:serve
 ~~~